-Landlords often use time between renters to spruce up the space.
+Landlords often use the time between renters to spruce up the space.
 Apartment walls get painted, bathrooms get new fixtures and nearly everything else gets cleaned up.
-Flooring is often overlooked in these refreshes because of the idea that it’s a project that will take far too much time and money.
-Many landlords also only consider two options when thinking flooring.
+Apartment flooring is often overlooked in these refreshes because of the idea that it’s a project that will take far too much time and money.
+As it turns out, the best flooring for apartments is also one of the least expensive, even though many landlords usually only consider two options when thinking flooring.

 Popular Floor Options Beyond Hardwood and Carpets

 Landlords who want the look of hardwood without the cost (and the noise) should consider laminate floors for their units.
 Well-done laminates can be indistinguishable from hardwood floors to the naked eye.
 They are more scratch-resistant than hardwoods and friendlier to pets than carpets.
 Cleanup is easy, though laminates can be vulnerable to standing water.
-Laminate floors are difficult to refinish.
+Laminate floors are also difficult to refinish.
 It’s usually just easier to replace them completely if they get damaged.

-Benefits of Vinyl Plank Floors
+Benefits of the Best Flooring for Apartments: Vinyl Plank Floors

-Where to Get Vinyl Plank Flooring
+Where to Get the Best Flooring for Apartments

-Online vendors offer excellent discounts for bulk orders of vinyl tiles.
+Online vendors offer excellent discounts for bulk orders of vinyl flooring planks and tiles.
 They also provide the biggest selection of colors and styles because they have multiple warehouses to draw their wares.
 Renovation projects can be difficult to get a proper estimate on needed materials.
 Running out can slow down the project and ordering too much can clutter up storage space with extras.
 Returns can be a challenge because they require shipping and sending unused portions back.
 Before choosing a specific vendor, review shipping policy to make sure returns and exchanges are easy to handle.

 Many property owners turn to big box stores, like Lowe’s and Home Depot, for materials for these types of projects.
 These massive stores have a similar selection to online vendors but with easier return and exchange policies onsite.
 Sending materials back for store credit becomes easy, and those gift cards will certainly find their uses in future property projects.
 Most stores expect you to know what you want and get out.
 Wandering around a big box store can take longer than expected and finding out the subtle differences between flooring choices can take even longer if a knowledgeable employee can’t be found.

 Shopping local offers a chance to build relationships with other local businesses.
 Stores like Carpet City and Kerns Carpets offer a personal touch to renovation projects.
 They are also more likely to cut deals and offer business-to-business discounts with big orders because they want to have happy, loyal customers that keep coming back for more materials.
-Small businesses working together builds a sense of community and also gives you someplace to refer renters to if they want to take renovations into their own hands.
+Small businesses working together builds a sense of community and also gives you a great option to refer renters to if they want to take renovations into their own hands.